AVEVA/CONNECT-data-services-developer-docs/content/set-up/users/users-concept.md

 ## <a name="users-pi-server"></a>PI Server counterpart

 A user is comparable to a mapping in PI Data Archive.
 For example, in PI Data Archive a mapping may be added from a Microsoft Windows account to a specified PI identity.
 The user uses their Windows credentials to authenticate against PI Data Archive and gets the permissions specified by the PI identity.
-A user uses Azure Active Directory, Microsoft accounts, or Google credentials to authenticate against AVEVA&trade; Data Hub, and users get their permissions from the roles that are assigned to them.
+AVEVA Connect handles authentication for AVEVA&trade; Data Hub, and users get their permissions from the roles that are assigned to them.